Hot Jupiters are asynchronous rotators: Magnetic Effects

 A magnitude estimate for the drag timescale can be found by adopting an ion drag formulation, as outlined in \citet{2005AnGeo..23.3313Zhu}.
 Using the estimate that the momentum carried by the wind is proportional to the Lorentz force, while assuming $j_{\theta} \sim c\text{v}_{\phi} B_0/(4\pi\eta)$, leads to the order of magnitude approximation,

 Using Equation (\ref{tau approx}), magnetic drag has been found to be significant in the atmospheres of hot Jupiters \citep{Perna_2010}.
-This work expands on the approximation by using the induced current obtained in section \ref{current} to calculate the drag time more consistently through
+This work expands on the approximation by using the induced current obtained in Equation (\ref{jtheta}) to calculate the drag time more consistently through

 Using this new prescription for the drag time, results still generally agree with those reported in \citet{Perna_2010}, with a few notable differences.
-This includes longer drag times deeper in the atmosphere and on the night-side, as well as shorter drag times on the day side.
-A notable difference occurs at the equator, where drag times are longer in the new treatment of the induced current.
+This includes longer drag times deeper in the atmosphere and on the night-side, as well as shorter drag times on the day-side.
+The top of Figure \ref{jthetazon} shows the drag time averaged radially for planet Kepler7b.